We Should All Be Feminists (2014) is a book on gender issues and feminism.

 2. We Shouldn’t Teach Men They Must Be Hard

 We teach men they must be hard, that they must show masculinity, and that they should not be virgins.

 But this pressure on men leaves with fragile egos.

 My main criticism is that this whole book is based on nothing but personal feelings, conjectures, and anecdotal evidence.

-There is no real data, no real analysis, no science, and no understanding of psychology, evolutionary psychology, and sexual dynamics.
+There is no real data, no real analysis, no science, and no understanding of psychology, evolutionary psychology, and intersexual dynamics and sexual power dynamics.

 The author harps on about how our poor education and socialization.